Bianchi 8 HP: History

-In 1901, Edoardo Bianchi worked hard to design this elegant car.
+In 1901, Edoardo Bianchi designed the 8 HP.
 Bianchi was the founder of the popular Milanese bicycle company F.I.V.
 Edoardo Bianchi.
 In 1903, when Bianchi turned to car-building, these were among the first cars in the world to travel the streets of cities, which until then were only populated by carriages, wagons, pedestrians and a few horse-drawn or steam trams.
 These cars were built with precious materials, for wealthy clients.
 At the beginning of the 1900s, one would cost around 10,000 Italian lire, corresponding to ten years of a doctor's salary.
 The price included two days of driving school for inexperienced drivers, a wrench, a roll of duct tape, and an air pump.
 The most skillful Italian coach builders, cabinet-makers and carvers were employed to customize these small motorised coaches, respecting the taste of the individual owners.

 Bianchi offered six different models between 4,5 and 12 HP.